 At the start of 2014, UKTV announced that they had recommissioned a further two series.
 While series one was six episodes long, series two and three will have eight episodes apiece.

-The series can sometimes be found on demand although I guess that depends on when they last repeated it and series two should be on screen in the autumn.
+The series can sometimes be found on demand although I guess that depends on when they last repeated it.

 Tickets for shows like this are free.
 And my mailing list are always the first to know when they're happening.